hellodigua/code996-web/README-en_US.md

 ## License

-This program and its source code and compiled products are subject to the [Unlicense](LICENSE) license, and its dependencies on related libraries and content are not licensed under promise, please refer to their original licenses.
+This program and its source code and compiled products are subject to the [MIT License](LICENSE) license, and its dependencies on related libraries and content are not licensed under promise, please refer to their original licenses.